 The Flip button acts on a per-Tile basis.
 Press & hold the Flip button to toggle Flip for all Fader Tiles.

-The Focus and Main Faders (described below) cannot be flipped.
+The Focus and Main Faders (described in the next section) cannot be flipped.